fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 :::info

-Keep in mind that while these endpoints may have a low latency, they shouldn't be included in the overall latency of the service.
+Remember that while these endpoints might have a low latency, they should not be included in the overall latency of the service.
 Filtering them out can help improve the accuracy of latency calculations and prevent requests from being rejected.